Deborah K. Padgett

 Areas of Expertise

 Dr. Deborah Padgett has a doctoral degree in anthropology from the University of Wisconsin-Milwaukee and post-doctoral training in public health and psychiatric epidemiology at Columbia University and Duke University, respectively.
-She is nationally known for her advocacy and practice of qualitative and mixed methods in research.
-She is the editor of The Handbook of Ethnicity, Aging, and Mental Health (1995) and The Qualitative Research Experience (2004), author of Qualitative Methods in Social Work Research (2008, 2nd ed.) and Qualitative and Mixed Methods in Public Health (2012), and co-author of Program Evaluation (5th ed., 2009).
-Dr. Padgett has published extensively on mental health needs and service use of homeless mentally ill adults, older women, ethnic groups, and children/adolescents.
+She is internationally known for her mentorship and advocacy of qualitative and mixed methods in research.
+She is the editor of The Handbook of Ethnicity, Aging, and Mental Health (1995) and The Qualitative Research Experience (2004), author of Qualitative Methods in Social Work Research (2016, 3nd ed.) and Qualitative and Mixed Methods in Public Health (2012), and co-author of Program Evaluation (6th ed., 2015).
+This expertise led to the appointment to an Institute of Medicine panel examining veterans’ mental health (2012-2017).

-Before 2004, Dr. Padgett was co-principal investigator on two NIMH-funded grants and an NCI-funded mixed methods study of African-American women and breast cancer screening; she was also national co-director of the Screening Adherence Follow-up (SAFe) project funded by the Centers for Disease Control and Prevention (1997-2001).
-Beginning in 2004, she became principal investigator of two R01 qualitative methods studies funded by NIMH.
+Dr. Padgett has been co-principal investigator on several NIMH-funded grants and an NCI-funded mixed methods study of African-American women and breast cancer screening; she was also national co-director of the Screening Adherence Follow-up (SAFe) project funded by the Centers for Disease Control and Prevention.
+She became principal investigator of two R01 qualitative methods studies funded by NIMH.
 The first, The New York Services Study (2004-2008), was a $1.4 million study of service engagement among dual diagnosed homeless adults in New York City.
-The NYSS was designed to elicit consumer perspectives on recovery and services for homelessness, mental illness, and substance abuse.
-The second, The New York Recovery Study (2010-2015; $1.9 million) uses ethnographic methods and in-depth interviews to examine the role of housing in mental health recovery among formerly homeless adults.
+The second, The New York Recovery Study (2010-2015; $1.9 million) used ethnographic methods to examine the role of housing in mental health recovery among formerly homeless adults.
+Her recent ethnographic research on homeless ‘pavement dwellers’ in Delhi, India is an extension of this interest in homelessness to cross-cultural contexts.